Muhammad-Ashraf9/PD/C#/C#-Day5.md

 > [!tip] public vs internal vs protected vs private vs private protected vs internal protected
 >
-> - public: can be accessed anywhere
+> - public: can be accessed anywhere.
-> - internal: can be accessed in the same project (assembly)
+> - internal: can be accessed in the same project (assembly).
+> - Protected: can be accessed in class or its children only.
-> -
+> - private: can be accessed inside class only.
+> - internal Protected: Allows access to the declared member within the same assembly and by derived classes in any assembly.
+> - private Protected: It allows access to the declared member within the same assembly and only by derived classes.

 ###### Available Access Modifiers for classes

-> [!tip] public vs internal vs private
+> [!tip] public vs internal

-> [!warning] struct in namespace can have only public or internal access modifier
+> [!warning] struct in namespace can have only public, internal or private access modifier
 >
 > > [!bug] inside a class, struct can have any access modifier as it is a member of the class()